sorenmacbeth/flambo/README.md

     (f/reduce (f/fn [x y] (+ x y))))  ;; returns a value
 ```

 The first line defines a base RDD from an external file.
-The dataset is not loaded into memory or otherwise acted on, it is merely a pointer to the file.
+The dataset is not loaded into memory or otherwise acted on; it is merely a pointer to the file.
 The second line defines an RDD of the lengths of the lines as a result of the `map` transformation.
-Note, the lengths are not immediately computed, due to laziness.
+Note, the lengths are not immediately computed due to laziness.
 Finally, we run `reduce` on the transformed RDD, which is an action, returning only a _value_ to the driver program.

-If we also wanted to reuse the resulting RDD of length of lines in later steps, we could add:
+If we also wanted to reuse the resulting RDD of length of lines in later steps, we could insert:

 ```clojure
 (f/cache)
 ```

 before the `reduce` action, which would cause the line-lengths RDD to be saved to memory after the first time it is realized.
-More on persisting and caching RDDs in flambo [later](#rdd-persistence).
+See [RDD Persistence](#rdd-persistence) for more on persisting and caching RDDs in flambo.

 <a name="spark-functions">
 #### Passing Functions to Spark

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
-Flambo makes it easy and natural to define serializable spark functions/operations and provides two ways to do this:
+Flambo makes it easy and natural to define serializable Spark functions/operations and provides two ways to do this:

-* `flambo.api/defsparkfn`: which are just normal functions, making it easier to write tests against operations:
+* `flambo.api/defsparkfn`: defines named functions:

 ```clojure
 (ns com.fire.kingdom.flambit